antonfirsov/docs/README.md

 # .NET Blog

 This repository is for reviewing and authoring our blog posts.
-The blogs posts should be authored in text, ideally Markdown.
+The blogs posts should be authored in Markdown.

 The directory structure should look like this: